There's plenty happening in Houston between midnight and morning. You just have to know where to look. Read on for our favorite late-night leads.

 Tacos a Go Go: Good food and good prices define this casual, yet funky Midtown restaurant.
 Located right off the MetroRail and next to the Continental Club, Tacos a Go-Go is the perfect place to stop for some of the most authentic Tex-Mex food in Houston.
 Think: Carne Guisada tacos, pork tamale plates and hearty burritos.
 The hotspot stays open until 2 a.m. on Fridays and Saturdays, making it one of the best late-night eating options in the neighborhood.

 Max's Wine Dive: This upscale dive bar offers a standout wine list, late-night comfort food and a Texas-proud jukebox.
 Crowds of trendy diners vie for tables at dinnertime, sampling menu standouts like the Texas-style chili, kobe beef burger and king-size "haute dog."
 And it's not malt liquor, but champagne that diners sip with Southern fried chicken, shrimp and grits and knockout brownie and bread pudding desserts.
-Max's kitchen remains open until the hotspot's 2 a.m. closing time.
+Max's kitchen remains open until the hotspot's 1 a.m. closing time on, Friday and Saturday.

 Andy's Home Cafe: Looking for somewhere to go after a concert at Fitzgerald's or a night out in the Heights?
 Andy's Home Cafe offers a solid blend of people watching and an extensive, Tex-Mex-leaning menu line-up.
-The family-owned, hole-in-the-wall-spot delivers filling fare like enchiladas, breakfast tacos and hamburgers.
+Open 24 hours a day, Friday-Sunday, the family-owned, hole-in-the-wall-spot delivers filling fare like enchiladas, breakfast tacos and hamburgers.
 (Yes, hamburgers.
 Andy's is eclectic, to say the least.)

-Onion Creek: Laid-back, come-as-you-are charm finds a home at the Heights' Onion Creek.
+Onion Creek Cafe: Laid-back, come-as-you-are charm finds a home at the Heights' Onion Creek.
 Part restaurant, part bar and coffeehouse, Onion Creek has remained a popular hangout for locals and happy hour hopefuls to unwind since it first opened in November 2002.
 Find a spot on the patio and enjoy one of the delicious sandwiches (standouts include the Country Ass Rueben and O.C.
 Poyboy), as well as salads, hot dogs, Frito pie and pizzas on cibatta bread.
-Onion Creek's kitchen stays open Sunday through Thursday until midnight and Friday and Saturday, until 1:30 a.m.
+Onion Creek's kitchen stays open Sunday through Wednesday until 11:30 p.m. and Friday and Saturday, until 1:30 a.m.

 Spanish Flowers: Established in 1979, the Spanish Flowers Mexican Restaurant serves authentic Mexican cuisine with traditional Tex-Mex favorites.
 A popular tradition at the Spanish Flowers Restaurant is a complimentary bowl of soup (caldito) with each entrée and a complimentary piece of fresh fruit at the end of the meal.
-Voted Best Late Night Mexican Restaurant, Spanish Flowers serves up a taste of Mexico 24-hours a day.
+Voted Best Late Night Mexican Restaurant, Spanish Flowers serves up the taste of Mexico Monday through Thursday until at least midnight, but stretches service hours on the weekend, from 8 a.m.
+Friday through midnight on Sunday.

 House of Pies: Part all-night diner and part pastry shop, House of Pies evokes the vinyl-and-Formica charm of a bygone era.
 Its lack of pretension proves appealing for everyone from delivery truck drivers and society matrons to curfew-busting high schoolers and off-duty cops.
 With sugar-free pastries, classic fruit favorites and sinfully rich offerings like the multi-layered Bayou Goo and chocolate cream--all freshly baked--there's a pie for every craving.
 The all-day short-order menu offers typical greasy-spoon fare, but the drink sizes are generous and the staff is the down-home friendly type you'd find in any Southern diner.

 Red Lion Pub: Owner Craig Mallinson makes it a point to give locals an authentic British experience with more than 20 English ales and imported beers on tap, as well as a serious menu filled with time-honored pub favorites from across the pond.
 Enjoy popular items like the Shepherds Pie, curry and Bangers & Mash from the comfort of a red-leather covered banquette or at a table near the brick fireplace in back.
-Red Lion serves food until 2 a.m. seven days a week.
+Red Lion serves food until 2 a.m.
+Wednesday through Saturday.

 Dot Coffee Shop: Step back in time at the Pappas' family's retro-minded Dot Coffee Shop.
 The 24-hour diner, which opened in 1976, is bright, clean and decorated in its original, old-school style with wood paneling, vinyl booths and TK lights hanging from the ceiling.
 The menu has withstood the test of time, too.
 Large, southern-style options fill the menu-buttermilk pancakes, grits, chicken fried steak with country gravy and an endless array of house-made desserts.

 Tan Tan: Looking for authentic Chinese and Vietnamese cuisine?
 Head to Tan Tan in west Houston, where locals have been enjoying savory oriental specialties for more than 20 years.
 Try one of the more than 200 items donning the Tan Tan menu or stick with customer favorites like the house rice cake, one of the 87 noodle soups or a traditional hot pot course.
-The Chinatown location is open until midnight on weekdays and 3 a.m. on weekends.
+The Chinatown location is open until midnight every day.

 Landmark River Oaks Theatre: This beloved theater in the art-deco River Oaks Shopping Center shows midnight movies every Friday and Saturday night, ranging from the Rocky Horror Picture Show with a live cast to classic films like Psycho and The Goonies.
 For people who are a little thirsty or would like a nightcap, there is a café/bar on the second floor.